-- Students leaving before 3:25 PM will be considered Tardy, and we ask that you refrain from picking students up prior to the designated dismissal time if at all possible.
-Teachers teach plan instruction through the end of the day. - After-school plans should be arranged with the school Secretary well ahead of time. - For unexpected changes in after school plans, please inform the school Secretary by 3:00 pm, so students and personnel can be notified. - At 3:50 PM Bus students will be escorted to the buses. - At 3:50 PM Walking students will be escorted out of the building and dismissed by school personnel - Parents who parked can pick up their students from the school front doors. - Traffic will flow along 12th Street in front of the building and along the curb to the yellow "Hug and Go Zone." - The traffic may back up further onto Central, please stay in your vehicles in order for the line to move quicker as the students are brought out and loaded into the waiting vehicles. - Waiting for secondary students or parking cannot be allowed in the hug and go zone. - You may park in the parking lot and cross in the crosswalk to pick up your student/s should you prefer. - There is no supervision for children after dismissal, so remaining on campus cannot be permitted.
-All staff members should leave at 4:00 PM at the latest.
+- We ask that you refrain from picking students up prior to the designated dismissal time if at all possible.
+Teachers teach and plan instruction through the end of the day. - After-school plans should be arranged with the school Secretary ahead of time. - For unexpected changes in after school plans, please inform the school Secretary by 3:00 pm, so students and personnel can be notified. - At 3:50 PM Bus students will be escorted to the buses. - At 3:50 PM Walking students will be escorted out of the building and dismissed by school personnel - Parents who parked can pick up their students from the school front. - Traffic will flow along 12th Street in front of the building and along the curb to the yellow "Hug and Go Zone." - The traffic may back up further onto Central, please stay in your vehicles in order for the line to move efficiently as the students are brought out and loaded into the waiting vehicles. - Waiting for secondary students or parking cannot be allowed in the hug and go zone. - You may park in the parking lot and cross in the crosswalk to pick up your student/s should you prefer. - There is no supervision for children after dismissal, remaining on campus cannot be permitted.
+All staff members shall leave at 4:00 PM.